wp-plugins/facebook-page-promoter-lightbox/readme.txt

 A. Make sure your theme's css hasn't set the 'position:relative;' attribute to the body element

-**Q. The Overlay doesn't dispay or is pushed to the bottom of the page?.**
+**Q. The Overlay doesn't dispay or is pushed to the bottom of the page?**

 A. This issue can be caused in internet explorer when your theme doesn't have a valid doctype.
 Set the doctype in your theme or ask the developer/designer to do it and it should work.